sr320/course-497-2018/exercises/Bash-for-navigating.md

 ---

-# Just Text

 ## Navigating the computer from the command line
-In this module we will be following a Software Carpentry Lesson.
+In this exercise we will be following a Software Carpentry Lesson.
 It is suggested that you have this page open to follow along and a bash shell window.

 ---